mmraff/dltracker-dir-compare/README.md

 $ dltdir-compare PATH_1 PATH_2 [...
 PATH_n]
 ```

-A Posix glob expression may be given for one or more of the path arguments, provided that the argument list resolves to at least two existing directories.
-(TODO: link to glob ^7.1.7 README)
+A Posix glob expression may be given for one or more of the path arguments, provided that the argument list resolves to at least two existing directories. *See [documentation for **node-glob**](https://github.com/isaacs/node-glob/tree/v7.1.7#readme).*

-By default, dltdir-compare reports only the files that directories have in common.
+By default, `dltdir-compare` reports only the files that directories have in common.
 An option is provided to report files unique to each directory instead:
 ```
 $ dltdir-compare --unique PATH_1 PATH_2 [...
 PATH_n]
 ```